alialashrafov/cannavigia-dusk-challenge/README.md

 # Vigia AG Dusk QA 2FA Login Test Challenge

+Welcome, dear developer candidate!

-Welcome, dear developer!
-We have created a small challenge for you.
+We have created a small but tricky challenge for you.
 Please fork this repository and add a Laravel Dusk test that tests the login for a user with two factor authentication enabled.

 ## Required Steps
 1. Open the login page
-2. Enter login credentials]
+2. Enter login credentials
 3. Submit
 4. Enter two factor authentication code
 5. Submit